 For more information, please visit our Ontario Attendant Service Directory page.

-Student Attendant Service Fund (SASF) is a temporary contingency fund for providing attendant services to students who have been assessed by an attendant service provider but are not yet receiving attendant services or when the student’s attendant service provider does not currently have the resources to provide attendant services for their post-secondary studies.
+Student Attendant Service Fund (SASF) is a temporary contingency fund for providing attendant services to students who have been assessed by an attendant service provider but are not yet receiving attendant services or when the student’s attendant service provider does not currently have the resources to provide attendant services for their post-secondary studies in Ontario.